-RIPv2 sends the entire routing table every 30 seconds, which can consume a lot of bandwidth.
-RIPv2 uses multicast address of 22.214.171.124 to send routing updates, supports authentication and triggered updates (updates that are sent when a change in the network occurs).
+RIPv2 sends the entire routing table every 30 seconds, which can consume a lot of bandwidth, leading to slow convergence.
+RIPv2 also uses the multicast address of 184.108.40.206 to send routing updates, reducing network traffic and it supports authentication and triggered updates (updates that are sent when a change in the network occurs).

-For example of how RIP works, consider the following figure.
+For an example of how RIP protocol works, consider the following figure.

 Router R1 directly connects to the subnet 10.0.0.0/24.
-Network engineer has configured RIP on R1 to advertise this route.
+The network engineer has configured RIP on R1 to advertise the route to this subnet.
 R1 sends routing updates to R2 and R3.
 The routing updates list the subnet, subnet mask and metric for this route.
 Each router, R2 and R3, receives this update and adds the route to their respective routing tables.
 Both routers list the metric of 1 because the network is only one hop away.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.